What is NIST 800-171 and how does it differ from NIST 800-53?

 3.12.3 – Monitor information system security controls on an ongoing basis to ensure the continued effectiveness of the controls.

-We can help with one of the Security Assessment controls.
+We can help with the monitoring of the Security Assessment controls via modules such as Network Configuration Manager (NCM) and Log and Event Manager (LEM).
+When monitoring security controls and performing assessments, network configuration should not be overlooked.
+NCM enables you to standardize network device configuration, detect out-of-process changes, audit configurations and correct violations.
+LEM can monitor event logs relating to information system security and perform correlation, alerting, reporting and more.
 LEM can monitor event logs relating to information system security and perform correlation, alerting, reporting, and more.
-SolarWinds has several other modules that support monitoring the health and performance of your information systems and networks.
+SolarWinds provides several other modules that support monitoring the health and performance of your information systems and networks.

 3.13 System and Communications Protection